cognitivesleep/cognitivesleep.github.io/README.md

 - _an increase in problem-solving abilities and_
 - _an overall positive effect on our quality of life_

+We also know that sleep has a clear impact on our waking performance, and the replay of recently learned memories during sleep putatively strengthens memory (Sanders et al., 2019).
+Sleep-related memory processes not only strengthen but can also optimize, organize, and transform information (Ellenbogen et al, 2007).

 **So... how does it work?**

 _To begin with, choose a playlist that feels adequate for the moment you find yourself in:_